peter-lyons-kehl/no_std_libs/README.md

 - specifics of [real
   time](https://doc.rust-lang.org/nightly/embedded-book/interoperability/index.html#interoperability-with-rtoss)
   applications and use with RTOS (Real Time OS)
-  - Rust _is_ suitable for real time (because of no garbage collection)
+  - Rust _is_ suitable for real time (because of no garbage collection & compilation)
   - this applies to both `no_std` and `std`
 - `wasm` (Web Assembly), although [`no_std` crates are usually wasm-friendly](https://rahul-thakoor.github.io/using-no-standard-library-crates-with-webassembly)